 For example in the 1990s, Mathare 4A village went through a pilot upgrade under the coordination of the Ministry of Public Works.
-This initiative faced opposition fro community members due to the evictions that would pave way for new infrastructures.
-However, growing tensions cropped up during the allocation process as it was perceive that one ethnic community was favored with that ethnic community driving out oth ethnic communities from the project.
-Today, according to a report by Groots an NC working in the area the upgraded houses are predominantly occupied by one ethnic community.
-Indeed, vigilantly groups operating in Mathare, reflect the ethnic division this area.
-The Mungiki represent the Kikuyu ethnic community while the Taliban I members from the Luo ethnic community- both groups have been outlawed by government of Kenya and have been used by politicians to push their political age; among the residents.
-The existence of these groups has also let to further ethnic tensi in the villages in Mathare.
+This initiative faced opposition from community members due to the evictions that would pave way for new infrastructures.114 However, growing tensions cropped up during the allocation process as it was perceived that one ethnic community was favored with that ethnic community driving out other ethnic communities from the project.
+Today, according to a report by Groots an NGO working in the area the upgraded houses are predominantly occupied by one ethnic community.
+Indeed, vigilantly groups operating in Mathare, reflect the ethnic division in this area.
+The Mungiki represent the Kikuyu ethnic community while the Taliban has members from the Luo ethnic community- both groups have been outlawed by the government of Kenya and have been used by politicians to push their political agenda among the residents.
+The existence of these groups has also let to further ethnic tensions in the villages in Mathare.

-For example in 2006, Mathare was damaged by violence between rival gangs Taliban and the Mungiki, following a disagreement on 'taxes' charged by the Mungikillegal brewers in Mathare.
-The Taliban hired by the illegal brewers confronted Mungiki leading a vicious battle between the two groups that saw the burning hundreds of homes and at least the deaths of ten people 115.
-In addition, following controversial presidential elections that took place on December 27, 2007, gang
+For example in 2006, Mathare was damaged by violence between rival gangs the Taliban and the Mungiki, following a disagreement on 'taxes' charged by the Mungiki on illegal brewers in Mathare.
+The Taliban hired by the illegal brewers confronted the Mungiki leading a vicious battle between the two groups that saw the burning of hundreds of homes and at least the deaths of ten people115.
+In addition, following the controversial presidential elections that took place on December 27, 2007, gangs of

-Groots Kenya: Synopsis on the Post Election Violence Situation In Mathare Slums, January 2008.
-Nyairo Bosire, "Calm returns to Nairobi slum after days of violence", Reuters: 09 November http://reliefweb.int/report/kenya/kenya-calm-returns-nairobi-slum-after-days-violence
+114 Groots Kenya: Synopsis on the Post Election Violence Situation In Mathare Slums, January 2008.

+115 Nyairo Bosire, "Calm returns to Nairobi slum after days of violence", Reuters: 09 November 2006 http://reliefweb.int/report/kenya/kenya-calm-returns-nairobi-slum-after-days-violence

-Kikuyu and Luo youth engaged in violent fights and burned more than 100 houses116. bridge still famous even today divided the two ethnic communities during the 2007 pos election violence.
-On one side of the bridge is the Mother Teresa road and on the oth side is Mathare North.
+Kikuyu and Luo youth engaged in violent fights and burned more than 100 houses116.
+A bridge still famous even today divided the two ethnic communities during the 2007 postelection violence.
+On one side of the bridge is the Mother Teresa road and on the other side is Mathare North.